galawaydude/data-place/200 cp-dsa/contests/Weekly Contest 460.md

-alright, so we use spf array to find the smallest prime factor of a number, cause using this we would be able to factorize any number in basically root n, i guess. so, now to check all the numbers we can jump to from number p we need to precompute all the indices we can jump to, now to find this we will use the spf array, so now go through the nums array, and then pick the numbers, if
+alright, so we use spf array to find the smallest prime factor of a number, cause using this we would be able to factorize any number in basically root n, i guess. so, now to check all the numbers we can jump to from number p we need to precompute all the indices we can jump to, now to find this we will use the spf array, so now go through the nums array, and then pick the numbers, if its a prime,
 #### Notes